popeadam/Kometa/docs/kometa/install/files.md

 Collections are defined in [separate collection files](../../files/collections.md).
 They can be used to create collections of movies, TV shows, or music.
 They can also be used to apply labels or make other changes to items based on [builders](../../files/builders/overview.md) without actually creating collections.

-A collection file can contain one or more collections.
+A Collection File can contain one or more collections.

-Collection files are optional; you may not want or need any of your own if you are leveraging the defaults.
+Collection files are optional; you may not want or need any of your own if you are leveraging the Defaults Files.

-The simplest collection file would look like this:
+The simplest Collection File would look like this:

 ```yaml
 collections: